-In 2004 Canada proposed royalty guidelines for the export of medicines under the

-The Jean Chrétien Pledge to Africa Act, which implements the WTO waiver of Article 31(f) of the TRIPS.
-The Canadian royalty guidelines are a slidding scale of the generic sales price.
-The rate depends entirely upon the location of the importing market, and the rank of the importing country in the UNDP Human Development Index (HDI).
-The formula is one, plus the number of countries on the HDI, minus the importing country's rank on the HDI, divided by the number of countries on the UNHDI, multiplied by 0.04.
-The rate is then applied to the generic sales prices.
+In 2005, Canada proposed royalty guidelines for the export of medicines under the Jean Chrétien Pledge to Africa Act, which implements the WTO waiver of Article 31(f) of the TRIPS Agreement.
+The Canadian royalty guidelines are a sliding scale of the generic sales price.
+The rate depends entirely upon the location of the importing market and the rank of the importing country in the UNHDI.
+The formula is one, plus the number of countries on the UNHDI, minus the importing country's rank on the UNHDI, divided by the number of countries on the UNHDI, multiplied by 0.04.
+The rate is then applied to the generic sales price.

-With 177 countries currently in the HDI index, the royalty rate can be expressed as:
+With 177 countries currently in the UNHDI index, the royalty rate can be expressed as:

-Royalty_Rate = $$.04 [(178) - RANK{importing county}] / 177$$
+Royalty rate = 0.04 [(178) - rank importing country]/177

 The Canadian royalty guidelines result in relatively low royalties.
-The top rate is 4 percent of the generic sales price, and the lowest rate for 2004 was .02 precent, for Sierra Leone.
-Weighted by global population, the average rate is 1.9 percent.
-Weighted by global rates of HIV infection, the average rate is 1 percent.
-Selected royalty rates based upon the 2004 UNDP HDI rankings are presented in Table R-3.
-A complete list is given in the appendix.
+The top rate is 4% of the generic sales price, and the lowest rate for 2004 was 0.02%, for Sierra Leone.
+Weighted by global population, the average rate is 1.9%.
+Weighted by global rates of HIV infection, the average rate is 1%.
+Selected royalty rates based upon the 2004 UNHDI rankings are presented in Table R-3.
+A complete list is given in Table A-1 of the appendix.

+Table R-3: Royalty Rates under Canadian Royalty Guidelines - based upon UNDP 2004 HDI

-ountry 2004 HDI Rank Royalty Rate
+Country 2004 HDI Rank Royalty Rate

 Norway 1 4.0

-Jnited States 8 3.8
+United States 8 3.8

 Chile 43 3.1

 Brazil 72 2.4

 Philippines 83 2.2

-ndonesia 111 1.5
+Indonesia 111 1.5

-ndia 127 1.2
+India 127 1.2

-Swaziland 131 .9
+Swaziland 137 0.9

-Zambia 164 .3
+Zambia 164 0.3

-Mozimbique 171 .2
+Mozambique 171 0.2

-ierra Leone 177 .02
+Sierra Leone 177 0.02